 Step 7: Action Analytics.
 Once you have used this flow and sent emails out, you can go back to Flows > Open your flow and at the bottom, you will see analytics for the postcard flow:

-Step 8: My Clients > Flow Review - Postcard information.
+Step 8: Real-time View > Flow Review - Postcard information.
 If you open a Real-time View > Contact card that you have assigned to a flow that contains a postcard action, you will see information about the Postcard.
 This includes “Sent Date”, “Est Delivery Date” and “Processed for Delivery Date”.
 You can also use the “Timeline” to review the postcard that was sent out.

 Step 9: Examples of Sent Postcards from Cliently: